-“The Painted Girls” by Cathy Marie Buchanan is a sad historical fiction novel about three non-fictional sisters in 19th century Paris.
+“Little Dancer Aged Fourteen” by Camille Laurens is a sad historical fiction novel about three non-fictional sisters in 19th century Paris.
 One of the sisters is chosen to be the muse for Edgar Degas’ sculpture “Little Dancer Aged Fourteen.”

 The chapters alternates between the voices of Antoinette and the other sister Marie.

 Sadly, this was common in those times.
 Rich men would take advantage of these vulnerable ballerinas.
 Do you think anything has changed today??

 Sadly and not surprising, Marie van Goethem didn’t reap any benefits from Degas’ artistic success from this sculpture.
 When the author of this book researched through the Paris Opera’s account books, she noticed that the Opera docked Marie’s pay and eventually fired her.
 Probably modeling for Degas interfered with with her Ballet rehearsals.

 Marie van Goethem lost out on all accounts!

 You will feel heart-broken at the hardships of these vulnerable young girls in those times.
 The author wants us to consider what we should do with those beautiful artworks that have a dishonorable past.

 It is a book that keeps you thinking long after you finish reading it.
 You will never look at Degas’ sculpture or his ballet paintings the same way again……